+COMMON UNITS

-COMMON UNITS We may offer and sell up to \$1,924,620,135.83 of common units representing limited partner interests in Enterprise Products Partners L.P. (the "common units") in amounts, at prices and on terms to be determined by market conditions and other factors at the time of our offerings.
+We may offer and sell up to \$2,538,500,000 of common units representing limited partner interests in Enterprise Products Partners L.P. ( (the ' 'common units") in amounts, at prices and on terms to be determined by market conditions and other factors at the time of our offerings.

 This prospectus provides you with a general description of the common units we may offer.
 Each time we sell common units we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
 You should read carefully this prospectus and any prospectus supplement before you invest.
 You should also read the documents we have referred you to in the "Where You Can Find More Information" section of this prospectus for information about us, including our financial statements.

 Our principal executive offices are located at 1100 Louisiana Street, 10th Floor, Houston, Texas 77002.
-Our telephone number is (713) 381-6500 and our website is www.enterpriseproducts.com .
-Our common units are listed on the New York Stock Exchange under the trading symbol "EPD."
+Our telephone number is (713) 381-6500 and our website is www.enterpriseproducts.com.

 Investing in our common units involves risks.
 Limited partnerships are inherently different from corporations.
-You should review carefully the section titled "Risk Factors" beginning on page 2 for a discussion of important risks you should consider before investing in our securities.
+You should review carefully the section titled "Risk Factors" beginning on page 3 for a discussion of important risks you should

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
 Any representation to the contrary is a criminal offense.

 This prospectus may not be used to consummate sales of securities by the registrant unless accompanied by a prospectus supplement.
-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus.
-Any representation to the contrary is a criminal offense.

-The date of this prospectus is
+The date of this prospectus is , 2017.